-The community of St Leonards on Sea and its visitors marked the 150th anniversary of a celebrated anthology of nonsense poetry, prose and illustration that contains the first publication of the nation's favourite children’s poem (poll of 2014), The Owl and the Pussy-Cat.
+In 2021 we marked the 150th anniversary of Edward Lear's anthology, Nonsense songs, stories, botany and alphabets, containing the 1st publication of the nation's favourite children’s poem (poll of 2014), The Owl and the Pussy-Cat.
 Explore the events and activities of our 2021 festival.

 Follow the projects as they develop on our social media channels!

 Edward Lear is world-famous for his nonsense poems, his limericks, his paintings and, during his lifetime, he was one of Britain's best-known travel writers.
 Less well known is his long and fruitful association with Hastings and St Leonards on Sea.

 He came here again and again between 1833 and 1864 seeking inspiration from nature and from the other artists who came here to paint.
 It was a place where he could escape his demanding social life in London and find the peace he needed to work.
 Just a few years after James Burton founded St Leonards as a seaside resort for the aristocracy in 1827, Lear first stood on the beach there and did a sketch of the magnificent Marina.

 In 1852 he lived at a farm near Fairlight for three months with the Pre-Raphaelite artist Holman Hunt who taught him to paint in oils up on the cliffs.
 The following year, when he sold his first major oil painting for £250, he was staying with Hasting's MP Frederick North on Old London Road, and was so happy that he said he wanted to "hop on one leg all the way to Hastings."